Gertrude Emma Stolliday (1881-1964) and Jonathan George Skipper (1879-1916).

 Jonathan was posthumously awarded the British War Medal and the Victory Medal.

-Gertrude didn’t remarry after her husband’s death and for many years continued to live in Stafford Road, Great Yarmouth, but in the 1939 Register she was listed at 276 Earlham Road, Norwich, Norfolk, with daughter Doris and her family.
+Gertrude didn’t remarry after her husband’s death, bringing up her children alone.
+For many years she continued to live in Stafford Road, Great Yarmouth, but in the 1939 Register she was listed at 276 Earlham Road, Norwich, Norfolk, with daughter Doris and her family.

-Gertrude died in 1964, having also lost a son in the Second World War.
+Gertrude died in 1964, her death registered in Yarmouth, having also lost a son in the Second World War.

 The couple had five children: